Australian Open Preview 2017January 15, 2017

 It’s hard to get excited about Federer or Nadal’s chances over the next fortnight.
 Federer is returning from an injury enforced layoff in the second half of 2016, one of very few in his career.
 For all Federer’s mastery and imposing Grand Slam record, it is coming up on 5 years since Federer last won a major (Wimbledon 2012), and 7 years since he last won the Australian Open.

 Nadal does not appear to be the same player he was 4 years ago.
 Persistent injuries have dulled the brightest of careers.
 Each comeback brings with it renewed hope, his latest at the start of 2017 is no different.
 A string of good performances has fans believing the Spanish champ can relive past glories, and the addition of Carlos Moya to the coaching team is another cause for optimism in the Nadal camp.
-However, the reality is, his recent Grand Slam record is poor.
+However, despite his dominance at the French Open, his recent Grand Slam record is poor.
 In short, his $17 price does not represent any value.
 If you truly believe, back him to make a quarter final.

 No one is talking about Marin Cilic, but incredibly he is one of only 6 players in the Men’s draw to have won a Grand Slam!
 Given the doubts surrounding, Federer and Nadal, not to mention the two favourites, he simply cannot be ignored, especially at the $51 on offer.